Pressure Point Applications

 Use whatever position you find most comfortable — either sitting or lying down.
 As you press Points in different areas, feel free to reposition your body so that your muscles can relax completely.

-It’s best to wear comfortable clothing.
-Tight collars, belts, pants, or shoes can interfere with circulation.
+Wear comfortable clothing, since tight collars, belts, pants, or shoes can interfere with circulation.
 Natural fibers that breathe, such as cotton or wool blends, are good choices.
 Also, it makes sense to keep your fingernails trimmed fairly short, as that will prevent any discomfort or injury to the skin.

 Avoid iced beverages, especially during the winter months.
 This is because extreme cold can weaken your system, which would counteract the benefits of Acupressure.
 A cup of hot herbal tea would work well after an Acupressure session.